How Reginald Reed Jr. dealt with knowing his mother was killed by his father

 My story dates back to when I was six years old.
 My mother was murdered in Hammond, Louisiana, and as time went on the case went cold.
 My dad raised me, and I was the only child of my mother and father at that time.

-I moved to San Antonio back in 2010; I relocated for a job opportunity. … maybe a year in, I got a knock at the door, and it was a Texas Ranger.
+I moved to San Antonio back in 2010; I relocated for a job opportunity. … Maybe a year in, I got a knock at the door, and it was a Texas Ranger.
 The first thing that came to my mind was what did I do or what didn’t I do.
 He introduced himself and said he was there to talk about my mother’s murder, which caught me by surprise because, at that time, it was almost over 2o years ago.
 He asked me if would I agree to come down to the station within the next couple of weeks to do a more formalized interview, so I made that happen.
 They told me that they got some new leads, and they just were following up on a cold case.

-I didn’t realize how healing and cathartic the writing process would have been.
+I didn’t realize how healing and cathartic the writing process would [be].
 I heard writing could be a healing mechanism; I just started writing my story.
 The goal is not to make hundreds or thousands of dollars, but it’s really to help people acknowledge the fact that [there’s] life after trauma.

 Was there ever a time you sat down and asked your dad if he was involved in the murder?